AyushOjha0923/SafeSearchShield-ITMAINS-/README.md

 step 5: Added alert.js file for alert.html for showing popup.

 step 6: Added background.js file and mention it in the manifest file for blocking the irrelevants word and redirecting to browser homepage.

+step 7: initiate 2 option in alert.js "OK" Or "cancel"
+                "Ok" --> for forcefully search for word.
+                "cancel" --> redirected to the Home page.